 - Keep grass relatively short as sunlight destroys worm eggs.

-To conclude ... ... it is important to get rid of or prevent, internal worms to have healthy happy hens, and for your own peace of mind.
+To conclude ... ... although a low level of worm infestation is quite normal, it is important to try and prevent internal worms to have healthy happy hens, and for your own peace of mind.
 A few simple tasks and vigilance is all that is needed.

 We hope that helps to simply explain what can often be very worrying for new chicken keepers.
 If you have any questions please feel free to email us: email@example.com

-Poultry Worms - Treat & Prevent ©Flyte so Fancy 2011 Author: Anne Weymouth.
+Poultry Worms - Treat & Prevent ©Flyte so Fancy 2011 Updated: 2023.
+Author: Anne Weymouth (Director, Flyte so Fancy Ltd).
+The information in this article is the opinion of the author from the author's experience and research.
+If you find conflicting information it should be verified by a qualified Vet.
 Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd.